Email FacebookTwitterMenu burgerClose thin

 • Keeping investment costs low can help you to grow your portfolio and improve net worth.
 Choosing the right investments can help.
 For instance, exchange-traded funds (ETF) or index funds may offer lower expense ratios compared to actively managed mutual funds.
 You can also save on investment costs by choosing an online brokerage that offers commission-free trades on stocks and ETFs.

 • Consider talking to your financial advisor about various ways you might be able to improve your net worth over time.
 If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool makes it easy to connect with professional advisors in your local area.
-It takes just a few minutes to get your personalized advisor recommendations online.
-If you’re ready then get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/ViewApart, ©iStock.com/visionchina, ©iStock.com/skynesher